Automatically generating Fukaya categories and computing quantum cohomology: The Fukaya category and quantum cohomology

+By restricting to special classes of Lagrangians in special classes of $(X, \omega)$ (i.e., monotone Lagrangians in a monotone symplectic manifold), one can frequently work over ``smaller'' pairs $(\K,t)$ (i.e., $(\C((q) ), q)$ or $(\C, 1)$) as in the case of quantum cohomology; all that is necessary is once more {\em well-definedness} (each $t^{\omega(u)} \in \K$ for $u$ a disc between Lagrangians in this restricted class) and {\em convergence} (each $\ainf$ structure map, and all of the subsequent open-closed structure maps, give convergent counts in $\K$).
+Observe that even in a special (such as monotone) symplectic manifold, it seems necessary to work with with $\K = \Lambda_{Nov}^{\C}$ if one does not restrict the class of Lagrangians.

+We remark that generally $\mc{F}(X)$ is a {\em curved $\ainf$ category}; there is an additional element $\mu^0_L \in \hom(L,L)$ obstructing the differential $\mu^1_L$ squaring to zero; one can pass to a genuine $\ainf$ category by considering {\em unobstructed} or {\em weakly unobstructed} objects (or more generally, objects equipped with {\em weak bounding co-chains}---see i.e., \cite{Fukaya:2010ac}).

 As sketched above, the full Fukaya category requires a fair bit of analytic {\em virtual} machinery to extract counts $\mu^k$ satisfying $\ainf$ relations, due to the frequent inability to obtain transversely cut out moduli spaces.
-Under suitable geometric hypotheses, there are simpler, more classical methods of producing transversally cut out moduli spaces, and hence the $\ainf$ category structure.
-We will focus on two well known such constructions, one the {\em relative Fukaya category} \cites{Seidel:2002ys, Seidel:2015ab, Sheridan:2015aa, PerutzSheridan:2015} of an integral symplectic Calabi-Yau or monotone symplectic manifold, and another the {\em monotone Fukaya category} of a monotone symplectic manifold \cites{Oh:1993aa, Oh:1993ab, Oh:1995aa, Biran:2014aa, Sheridan:2016} (which in turn are defined along the lines of exact Fukaya categories as in \cite{Seidel:2008zr}).
+Under suitable geometric hypotheses (many of which, such as monotonicity, overlap with the hypotheses under which one can work with small $(\K, t)$), there are simpler, more classical methods of producing transversally cut out moduli spaces, and hence the $\ainf$ category structure.
+Our exposition will focus on two well known such constructions, the {\em relative Fukaya category} \cites{Seidel:2002ys, Seidel:2015ab, Sheridan:2015aa, PerutzSheridan:2015} of an integral symplectic Calabi-Yau or monotone symplectic manifold (relative a given divisor), and another the {\em monotone Fukaya category} of a monotone symplectic manifold \cites{Oh:1993aa, Oh:1993ab, Oh:1995aa, Biran:2014aa, Sheridan:2016} (which in turn are defined along the lines of exact Fukaya categories as in \cite{Seidel:2008zr}).
+For a brief discussion of the general case, see Remark \ref{rem:generalFukayaresult}.